rchartra/NcCut/docs/source/usage.rst

 #.
 Enter the file name of the transect data you saved previously and select **Ok**.
 #.
 All markers from the file will load onto the viewer and you can continue working on the project.

+.. _transect_chain:

+Transect Chain
+^^^^^^^^^^^^^^

+Using this tool multiple transects can be chained together.
+Multiple such *Chains* can be drawn out at once before being plotted.

+#.
+Hit the **Transect Chain** button to enter transect mode.
+#.
+Click points along the feature you'd like to make transects along.
+Transects will be made between the points you click.
+    * Select **Drag Mode** from the actions sidebar to drag the image without selecting points, and select **Transect Mode** to go back.
+    * Select **Edit Mode** to delete either the last point clicked or the last chain drawn.
+#.
+Double click the final point or select **New Chain** to begin a new chain and repeat for as many chains as you'd like.
+#.
+When done select the **Plot** button and a popup will appear with a plot of all transects from the first chain and downloading options.

 Plotting
 --------